 Essentials of Engaged Contemplation is a one-year course of study which will introduce students to the essentials of engaged contemplation rooted in a living, evolving Christian tradition.
 This foundational material will be presented in a manner that is simple, accessible, and equitable, consisting of group and live instruction in an online format from CAC faculty and staff.
-We will be evaluating this material with a select group of students beginning in the fall of 2023, and plan to open the course for registration in the summer of 2024.
+We will be evaluating this material with a select group of students beginning in the fall of 2023.

 Our Core Faculty

 “In the next few years, we have the opportunity to expand and diversify our faculty and to honor Richard’s legacy in profound ways.
 Most of all, we want to emulate Richard’s example, caring about what he has cared about for all these years: integrating contemplation and action, rooted in Christ, for the good of our beloved, fragile, fractured world.” —Brian McLaren, Dean of the Living School

 Our incredible Core Faculty is comprised of individuals who have devoted their lives to the contemplative path with faithfulness.
 Each carry a valuable reflection and articulation of Fr.
 Richard’s core message — in their words as well as their lives — and are uniquely equipped to serve as elders, teachers, and spiritual leaders.